tompassarelli/fennec-ui/README.md

 ![Demo Screenshot](demo.png)

-*Clean Hacker News browsing with integrated Sideberry sidebar - no visual clutter, just pure functionality.*
+*Clean browsing with integrated Sideberry sidebar - no visual clutter, just pure functionality.*

 ## What This Theme Provides